camelCasing/camelCasing/README.md

 ### Hi there 🦊

-🔭 I’m currently working on [Honey]() a modern programming language with javascript like syntax
+🔭 I’m currently working on:
+1) [Honey](https://github.com/giachad/honey) a modern programming language with javascript like syntax